DFE-Digital/res-design-history/app/posts/2020-09-12-New-updated.md

 ![Screenshot of content page showing a summary of new or updated content](/images/new-updated/v4_show-updates.png)

 We haven't yet been able to get user feedback on this iteration due to lack of testing resource on 'Get help...', but we do have some concerns around how useful this pattern is, in different situations.
-For example, if a page has had several minor updates which are spread throughout the document, it may be that a number of highlighted areas are less effective than if the updated are contained within one section.
-Also, if a page has effectively had a complete overhaul, there is a question around whether we would want to apply a visual highlight to the entire content, or just indicate with a text summary that the document has been revised in its entirety.
+For example, if a page has had several minor updates which are spread throughout the document, it may be that a number of highlighted areas are less effective than if the updates are contained within one section.

+Also, if a page has effectively had a complete overhaul, there is a question around whether we would want to apply a visual highlight to the entire document, or just indicate with a text summary that the document has been revised in its entirety.

 As soon as time and resource allows we plan to gather further user feedback on this, and in the meantime have added examples of our work to the discussion on the proposed pattern for [showing text changes](https://github.com/alphagov/govuk-design-system-backlog/issues/126) for gov.uk content.